gatoreee/blog/README.md

 How to Run Project

 The project repository can be found at https://github.com/gatoreee/blog.
 Save all files to a local folder.
-In order to run the application, open a command prompt and follow the instructions below: 1) From the command prompt, use cd command to take you to the folder where the files are saved.
-2) From the command prompt, run the 'dev_appserver.py app.yaml' to launch the application locally.
-3) Open Chrome and enter 'localhost/8080' in the address bar to use the application.
+In order to run the application, open a command prompt and follow the instructions below:
+1) From the command prompt, use cd command to take you to the folder where the files are saved
+2) From the command prompt, run the 'dev_appserver.py app.yaml' to launch the application locally
+3) Open Chrome and enter 'localhost/8080' in the address bar to use the application

+Alternatively, the project is hosted at http://bees-blog.appspot.com/blog

 Extra Credit Description